-The Council has a 49% shareholding in this company and appoints two out of the four executive board directors.
-The remaining shares are held by Your Housing Ltd. Profits are to be distributed according to shareholding.
+Ascent Housing LLP has two Designated Members: The Council has a 49% shareholding in this company; and the remaining 51% of shares are held by Your Housing Group.
+Profits are to be distributed amongst the Members according to shareholding.
+Each Designated Member appoints two out of the four executive board directors and votes are divided equally.

-The Councils share of Ascent Housing LLP's assets and liabilities are as follows:
+The Council's share of Ascent Housing LLP's assets and liabilities are as follows: